netscaler/ansible-collection-netscaleradc/README.md

 This collection supports Ansible version 2.9 and above.

-> Since this is an alpha release, the collection is not tested with all the Ansible versions.
-Please raise issues at <https://github.com/netscaler/ansible-collection-netscaleradc/issues> if you face any issues with the collection.
+> Please raise issues at <https://github.com/netscaler/ansible-collection-netscaleradc/issues> if you face any issues with the collection.

 ## Features of `netscaler.adc` collection